Puri Jagannadh Reveals Male Actors In South Get Molested In Public; ‘They Grab Actors’ B*lls’

 We couldn't say if he is being vocal about several issues because his film iSmart Shankar has provided him a platform, or if he's trying to lure more attention towards his latest hit.
 Nevertheless, he just can't be ignored.

+RGV Fined By Hyderabad Police For Violating Traffic Rules; Teases Them With His Twitter Post!

-"Mahesh Babu' fans don't understand the fact that their favourite star does movies only with a hit director.
+"Mahesh Babu fans don't understand the fact that their favourite star does movies only with a hit director.
 When a good director is facing a bad phase, he never shows interest to work with him," he further added.